no-go/AntSworms/doc/Readme.md

 through $30$ ants.
 Thus a single ant is being $wakeup()$ for $1000$ times to walk, detect, collect or setting/changing a pheromone tile.

 ## Traffic jam controlled algorithm

-We need a score array to prefer special directions based on the orientation of the ant.
-This is motivated by the following aspects:
+We used a score array to prefer special directions based on the orientation of the ant.
+This was motivated by the following aspects:

  -  sensor placement
  -  prefer running forward
  -  prefer alternative sideways instead of the main (maybe not optimal) trail

+The traffic jam control based on a single *JAM* parameter.
+We set it at as a constant on each simulation.
+We focused on modifying this value and who it takes effect on collected food and the mean age of the ant colony.

 Every ant follows this simple logic, after the simulator wakes it up.
 Initial the ant is in *search* mode and set to position $(0,0)$ = *home*:

  -  I am in traffic *jam* mode
      -  running 1 step forward
-     -  decrements my traffic value
+     -  decrements my traffic step value
-     -  if traffic value = 0: switch to search mode
+     -  if traffic step value = 0: switch to search mode
      -  **SLEEP** until Wake up
- -  scanning
+ -  **scan and modify**
      -  getting potency of pheromone tiles around me
      -  count ants around me
      -  I am on a pheromone tile: